 |ACT Score||Competitiveness||Admission Chances|

-You will need above average high school grades to get into Baker University.
+Applicants require above average high school grades to get into Baker.
 The average high school GPA of the admitted freshman class at Baker University was 3.47 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
-If your high school grades are above the average 3.47 GPA, you have a very good chance of being admitted as Baker accepts 86% of all applicants.
+The school ranks #4 in Kansas for highest average GPA.
+If your high school grades are above the average 3.47 GPA, you have a very good chance of being admitted as Baker accepts 88% of all applicants.

 |3.50 to 3.75||29%||Avg +|

 |2.50 to 2.75||2%||Reach|

 |2.25 to 2.50||N/A%||Low|

 GPA Data Source, Wintergreen Orchard House

 77% of Baker University freshman were in the top half of their high school graduating class.

 |High School Class Rank||Freshmen Within Range|